creativecommons/cc-legal-tools-data/README.md

 ### Jurisdiction Code

-Jurisdiction Codes are legal jurisdiction identifiers used for Creative Commons License Tool ports (versions 1.0 - 3.0).
+Jurisdiction Codes are legal jurisdiction identifiers used for Creative Commons legal tool ports (ex. licenses versions 1.0 - 3.0).
 They consist of ISO 3166-1 alpha-2 codes.
 - [Creative Commons jurisdiction ports - Wikipedia][wikipedia-ports]
 - [ISO 3166-1 - Wikipedia][iso3166-1] *Codes for the representation of names of
   countries and their subdivisions – Part 1: Country codes*